-Submitter number Submitter name Submission statement number Summary of submission details Summary of decision requested s42A Recommendation 67 John (Brent) 67.1 Higgins Hot flues on free-standing appliances come into close contact with combustible materials.
+Submission number Submitter name Submission point number Summary of submission points Summary of decision requested Hearing Committee Decision Reasons 67 John (Brent) Higgins 67.1 Hot flues on free-standing appliances come into close contact with combustible materials.
 In order to prevent heat impinging on combustible surfaces (causing a house fire) shielding arrangements which require cooling air are installed to protect the combustible surfaces.
 A standard shielding arrangement sources its cooling air from inside the room being heated.
 It takes the hottest air in the room immediately beneath the ceiling and vents this air outside the house.
-The amount of cooling air required to Amend the Plan Change by changing Appendix AQ3 (Stack Requirements) by adding (after d): "e) For free-standing fires, only flue shielding systems that source the cooling air from either the attic space or outside of the building envelope are permitted.
+Submission recommends adoption of flue shield kits that source the cooling air from either the attic space (or outside air - if no attic space exists).
+Amend the Plan Change by changing Appendix AQ3 (Stack Requirements) by adding (after d): "e) For free-standing fires, only flue shielding systems that source the cooling air from either the attic space or outside of the building envelope are permitted.
 Flue shielding systems that source cooling air from inside the room are not permitted."
-Alternatively (if it is not possible to make this change within the scope of Reject keep the flue shields cool is significant.
-Losses are estimated at 7.5 litres per second.
-This means the hottest air in homes is being expelled simply to provide cooling to the flue shielding arrangements.
-Having personally inspected approximately 2000 freestanding appliances in Nelson, I estimate that 85 percent of the flue systems are standard flue kits, which allow the above scenario to occur.
-Even when the fire is not being used, these arrangements continue to act as a passive vent so that heat loss will continue to occur, eg when the room is being heated by heat pump this Plan Change), then the fall back option requested is to amend AQr.26A.1.ii a) by inserting AQr.26A.1.ii a) (iii) "For free-standing fires, only flue shielding systems that source the cooling air from either the attic space or outside of the building envelope are permitted.
+Alternatively (if it is not possible to make this change within the scope of this Plan Change), then the fall back option requested is to amend AQr.26A.1.ii a) by inserting AQr.26A.1.ii a) (iii) "For free- standing fires, only flue shielding systems that source the cooling air from either the attic space or outside of the building envelope are permitted.
 Flue shielding systems that source cooling air from inside the room are not permitted."
-(Then renumber the current AQr.26A.1 (ii) (a) (iii) and
+(Then renumber the current AQr.26A.1 (ii) (a) (iii) and (iv) to be (iv) and (v).
+Reject Reasons 1 to 5